How to Start a Vegetable Garden Pretty Much Anywhere

 You have two options for bringing up plant babies: starting with seeds or seedlings.

-Seeds might be easier to source while social-distancing measures are in effect because they ship easily through the mail from online retailers.
+Seeds might be easier to source because they ship easily through the mail from online retailers.
 Plus, watching seeds sprout can be a fun activity for kids (or for anyone) who is in the grips of cabin fever.
 Just enfold the seeds in a wet paper towel, keep the towel moist, and check on the seeds every day.
 When roots start to snake out, rejoice!
 Then it’s time to pop those seeds into soil.
 Whether you plant intact seeds or sprouted seeds, follow packet directions for best results.

 Seedlings—young plants that require transplantation into a larger pot—are a bit more delicate and trickier to transport, Schanen says.
 But they can be useful for gardeners living in cooler northern climates, where plants may take longer to bear fruit and would benefit from a head start, Schanen says.
 (Hey, they don’t call her The Impatient Gardener for nothing.)

 Many garden centers currently allow customers to order seedlings online or over the phone, then pick up the plants curbside—just call and ask, Schanen says.

 Wondering whether your plants are thirsty?
 The poke test is a good way to find out, Schanen says.
 Gently stick your pointer finger into the soil up to your first knuckle.
 If the soil feels dry, your plant probably needs a drink, she says.
 If it’s damp, your plant is good for the moment.

 To water your container garden, slowly pour plain water onto the soil and watch below: You’ll want to stop as soon as water starts pooling in the pan or plate beneath the container.
 Then gently tip any excess water out.
 Plants may need watering anywhere from once a week to once a day depending on season, sun intensity, air temperature, and container size.
 Check on them regularly until you get a sense of their hydration needs.